 Ruth Wilson (Lily Saylor), Paula Prentiss (Iris Blum), Bob Balaban (Mr. Waxcap), Lucy Boynton (Polly Parsons)

-This strangely titled film is the second feature from Osgood Perkins, sometimes also credited as Oz Perkins.
+This strangely titled film was the second feature from Osgood Perkins, sometimes also credited as Oz Perkins.
 While Osgood may not be a household name, his father certainly was.
 This was none other than Anthony Perkins, famous for the role of Norman Bates in Alfred Hitchcock’s Psycho (1960).
-Osgood Perkins has a minor career as an actor – he first appeared on screen as a young Norman Bates in Psycho II (1983) and has small roles in everything from Six Degrees of Separation (1993), Wolf (1994), Legally Blonde (2001), Secretary (2002), Dead and Breakfast (2004) to Star Trek (2009).
+Prior to this, Osgood Perkins has a minor career as an actor – he first appeared on screen as a young Norman Bates in Psycho II (1983) and has small roles in everything from Six Degrees of Separation (1993), Wolf (1994), Legally Blonde (2001), Secretary (2002), Dead and Breakfast (2004) to Star Trek (2009).
 Osgood has also written the scripts for the thriller Cold Comes the Night (2013) and the horror films Removal (2010) and The Girl in the Photographs (2015).
-He previously made his directing-writing debut with the horror film The Blackcoat’s Daughter/February (2015).
+He previously made his directing-writing debut with the horror film The Blackcoat’s Daughter/February (2015) and subsequently went on to make the extraordinary Gretel & Hansel (2020).
 Osgood’s younger brother Elvis Perkins is also responsible for the film’s score.

 It becomes apparent with I Am the Pretty Thing That Lives in the House that Osgood Perkins is making a haunted house film.
 This is a genre that has become creatively exhausted in recent years.
 However, it is plain within the opening scene that I Am the Pretty Thing That Lives in the House is no ordinary haunted house film.
 One’s attention is immediately captured by the vividness of the voiceover dialogue that Perkins writes – none more so than Ruth Wilson’s quiet statement “A few days ago, I turned 28 years old.
 I will never be 29 years old.”